thomasms/physicstom.com/content/blog/noifs/index.md

 OK, so what are the downsides?
 Of course, I am sure you're all shouting at me "What about performance?".

-- We are iterating through the whole list each time,
+- We are iterating through the whole list each time.
-- We compute `d` and `e` again and again instead of just once
+- We compute `d` and `e` again and again instead of just once.
 - We pass in `a`, `b`, and `c` and don't even use them sometimes.
+- Overhead of additional function calls.

 All valid concerns, and indeed this approach will not always work, but it is instead showing you how to approach it in a different manner, a more functional viewpoint.
-There are cases when this could work and workarounds can be applied - cache `d` and `e`, use `*args` and `**kwargs` instead of passing `a`, `b`, and `c`, etc. The idea is to redesign code to keep it extensible but closed for modification, all the time making use of **polymorphism** (polymorphic functions).
+There are cases when this could work and workarounds can be applied - cache `d` and `e`, use `*args` and `**kwargs` instead of passing `a`, `b`, and `c`, etc. The idea is to redesign code to keep it extensible but closed for modification, all the time making use of **polymorphism** (polymorphic functions in this case).
 In the long run, your code base will be easier to maintain and cleaner.
 Always favour small functions with few (if any) `if`s instead of complex, long functions with nested statements.

 Oh, and I am sure you all will have noticed that I still have `if`s in the new code and one `else` but the latter is the one exception I said before (ternary operator) and the other `if`s are of the first kind (the acceptable ones).

-_Note: If you are really worried about performance and don't want abstractions and additional function calls bloating out run time, then that is a trade off you need to make.
+_Note: If you are really worried about performance and don't want abstractions and additional function calls bloating out run time, then that is a trade off you need to make (but then you shouldn't be using Python in this case).
 My angle is always readability first and performance second.
 That doesn't mean write pretty but slow code, it means always think in terms of readability first.
 You never know before hand where the performance bottlenecks will be and you could waste time trying to optimize a function when it is rarely used.
 Additionally, with a series of nested conditional statements it could really matter the order in which you define them, which will depend on your requirements and use cases.
 If you are hitting the last conditional statment 90% of the time, then it is better to reorder to avoid conditional checking everytime._

 Also I came across this site https://francescocirillo.com/pages/anti-if-campaign which also shares my hatred for them.